 - Aperture data preferably embedded within extended Gerber format files (RS274X) which provides the shape and the size for all of the features within the printed circuit board.

 - Drilling: Both the NC drill files which provide the physical location of the holes and the Drill Tool List which provides the tool sizes.
 The information may be separated or combined into one file.

 - Mechanical layer which provides the outside profile and dimensions of your PCB board.
-(Warning - Rant) Please give us clean unambiguous outlines.
-It amazes us how many designers, even with CAD software, cannot join two line segments together to form a simple corner (okay that feels better now).
+(Please give us clean unambiguous outlines, do not forget joining line segments together to form corners)

-- Avoid cut metal at routed or v-scored edge.
-It’s nasty
+- Avoid cut metal at routed or v-scored edge

 - Overlapping drill locations; they cause broken drill bits

 Annular ring sizes

 - Readme file: Containing information about:

 |- Cutouts||- Board thickness||- Panelization Requirements|